Cuban Music – History, Analysis and Performance

 Book Publications:

-Her second monograph Improvising Sabor: Cuban Dance Music in New York will be published by the University Press of Mississippi 2021 and looks at the performance practices of Cuban dance music in New York.
+Improvising Sabor: Cuban Dance Music in New York published by the University Press of Mississippi in 2021 looks at the performance practices of Cuban dance music in New York.

 PhD: